 A serious, advanced white water river: Sheep Creek is one of the steepest rivers run commercially in Canada.
 It's extremely tight and technical, and is strewn with large boulders, undercuts & large holes.
 The risk to swimmers is high & rescues are not easy.
 The guides are good, but you need to be too.
 A good level of fitness is required during high water to do sustained, hard paddling.
 Sheep Creek is only available at higher water levels: an intense, paddle-your-face-off experience.
 The trip starts below a waterfall and immediately launches into class 4 rapids!
 Guests MUST have done a class 3 river before.
-Thrill-seeking beginners can do the Sulphur River first, have lunch and then do Sheep Creek.
+If you're a beginner, but want the thrills, you can do the Sulphur River / Sheep Creek combo, which includes lunch.

 Level: Intermediate/Advanced, class 3/4+, ages 18+

 Duration: 1.5 to 2 hours river time, depending on water levels.
 4 hours total time.

 20 or more, save 15%